Foundation-19/Hail-Mary/code/modules/unit_tests/README.md

 `/datum/unit_test` - The base for all tests to be ran.
 Subtypes must override `Run()`. `New()` and `Destroy()` can be used for setup and teardown.
 To fail, use `Fail(reason)`.

-`/datum/unit_test/proc/allocate(type, ...)` - Allocates an instance of the provided type with the given arguments.
+`TYPE_PROC_REF(/datum/unit_test, allocate)(type, ...)` - Allocates an instance of the provided type with the given arguments.
 Is automatically destroyed when the test is over.
 Commonly seen in the form of `var/mob/living/carbon/human/human = allocate(/mob/living/carbon/human)`.

 `TEST_ASSERT(assertion, reason)` - Stops the unit test and fails if the assertion is not met.
 For example: `TEST_ASSERT(powered(), "Machine is not powered")`.